warmlogic/dotfiles/README.md

     1. `cd ~/github/warmlogic/dotfiles/`
 1. Run `01-bootstrap.sh` to copy necessary files (hidden and otherwise)
 1. `cp .extra ~/.extra` and edit, if desired (explained below)
+1. If installing Mac App Store apps with Brew, sign in to the Mac App Store
-1. Ensure `02-brew.sh` includes only the programs you want to install
+1. Ensure `Brewfile` includes only the programs you want to install
     1. Run `02-brew.sh` to install apps (this script ensures the Xcode command line tools are installed before installing brew)
 1. Run `03-macos.sh` to set up macOS preferences
 1. Restart your computer